-- Click on the ‘Ads Manager’ menu and click on ‘Audiences’
+- Click on the Meta ads menu and click on Audiences.

-4. In the next window, choose the audience you want to create, which in this case is your Website.
+- In the next window, choose the source for the audience you want to create, which in this case is your Website.
 Then click on Next.

 2. Custom Audiences based on CRM segments

 The customer file contains a list of people who have interacted with your business.
-They are your newsletter subscribers, customers, etc. You already have their details, such as their email and/or phone numbers stored on your CRM or auto-responder.
-All you need is to download it as a CSV file and upload custom audience to Facebook, and it will create a Custom Audience based on the details.
+They are your newsletter subscribers, customers, etc. You already have their details, such as their email and/or phone numbers, stored on your CRM or auto-responder.
+All you need to do is download this data as a CSV file and upload it to Facebook, and it will create a Custom Audience based on these details.

 How to create Facebook Custom Audiences (based on your CRM data)

 To create a Custom Audience for your customer list, follow the steps below:

 - Download the CSV file of the leads/customers you want to reach from your CRM or auto-responder.